 Unfortunately, turnover is exceedingly high in the hourly space.
-The average cost to replace these employees is about $4,500 or one-third of their annual salary.
+The average cost to replace an hourly employee is 30% of their annual salary.
+That comes out to $6,240 for a full-time hourly employee making $10 an hour, although costs can vary by position and industry.
 Think about the costs of screening, interviewing, onboarding, and training new employees over and over.
-Many hourly workers leave within 90 days of hire, which makes it impossible to realize a return on investment.
-In high volume hiring situations, the constant replacement of even low-wage employees can become exceedingly expensive.

 Because quickly finding great hourly employees will always be a challenge, you must develop a long-term, minimal impact recruiting strategy.
-If you expect to lose an employee a day, then you know you need to be looking for your next employees every day.
+If you expect to lose an employee a day, you know you need to be looking for your next employee every day.
 Having a constant supply of high-quality candidates in your pipeline keeps you from making poor hiring decisions because you’re scrambling to fill vacant positions.
 When you’re not rushing decisions, you have a better chance of hiring the best-fit person for the job and your company, ensuring better retention and productivity.

 Hourly job seekers are looking to get employed quickly.
 The faster you can make the application and hiring process, the better.

 In hourly hiring industries, there has always been high employee turnover.
-This is due in part to the fact that hourly workers are on the front lines, interacting with customers, and providing direct support.
-Vacancies in front line positions are immediately evident due to the nature of the jobs.
+This is partly because hourly workers are on the front lines, interacting with customers and providing direct support.
+Vacancies in frontline positions are immediately evident due to the nature of the jobs.
 Managers feel the need to hire replacements quickly.